Scientists provide new evidence of liquid water on Mars • The Record – Yalla Match

 They found anomalies on the surface of the ice cap.
 There, ice forms ‘high benches’ and nearby ‘topographic depressions’, 10 to 15 km long that indicate the flow of liquid water beneath them.
 Then they ran a computer model that simulated the surface features of an ice sheet under which water flows and found that it produced unusually similar structures.
 The team believes that Mars is still geothermal active to generate the heat needed to melt its ice cap.

 Previous radar measurements from NASA’s Mars Express Orbiter highlighted a particular bright spot where the area under the glacier in the same area was more reflective.
 Some astronomers believe that the high reflectance was a sign of liquid water under the ice sheet.
-However, some believe that the same signal could result from other effects, such as conductive ice or minerals in the Earth’s crust.
+However, some believe that the same signal might result from other effects, such as conductive ice or minerals in the Earth’s crust.

 This latest study goes beyond initial radar results and provides more evidence for the presence of liquid water.
 “Combining evidence for new terrain, results from computer models, and radar data makes it very likely that there is at least one region of subglacial liquid water on Mars today, and that Mars maintains geothermal activity.
 There is still water under the liquid in the Ice Cap,” said lead author Professor Neil Arnold, Associate Professor at the Scott Polar Institute at the University of Cambridge.